BeyondRetrocomputing/emulator/README.md

 <img src="/res/icon_computer_in_computer.jpg?raw=true" width=50% align="left">

 This project takes you on the fast track understanding the fundamental workings of a **computer**, a **compiler**, and a **debugger**, all within your browser!
 But first and foremost, we'll build a hassle-free computer emulator entirely in JavaScript, demonstrating core concepts like processing instructions, memory, and input/output, let alone, the basics on emulation itself.

-Whether you prefer to read instructions or watch the videos I recorded on this topic, they can help you understand the very basics of binary-logic-based computing, also called Von Neumann architecture.
+Whether you prefer to read instructions on GitHub, watch the videos I recorded on this topic, or both, they are meant to help you understand the very basics of binary-logic-based computing, also called Von Neumann architecture.
 More powerful architectures exist nowadays, but the concepts outlined here trace the evolution of digital computing as it entered family households around 1980.

 ## What You'll Learn